Xilinx/VVAS/main/source/docs/Embedded/smart_model_select.rst

        +-- YOLOV2.mp4
        +-- YOLOV3.mp4

-If the file is not available in this folder then application will prompt for the input file.
+If the file is not available in this folder, then application will prompt for the input file.
 All files must be named after ML model type as given below.
 User has to enter the input file location in response to the below message prompt.

 .. code-block::